AaltoSciComp/python-for-scicomp/content/productivity.md

 Or we can use AI as a mentor:
 - Explain a concept
 - Improve code
-- Show a better alternative
+- Show a different (possibly better) way of implementing the same thing

 :::{figure} productivity/chatgpt.png